 In fact, Cursed Child is the only time I can remember reading a play strictly for pleasure and not for the purpose of a class setting or a homework assignment.
 It was a unique experience for sure.

-But anyways, onto the story itself.
+But anyway, onto the story itself.

 Let's Talk Characters

-One of the strengths of Harry Potter is how, in spite of having so many characters, they're all so distinct and memorable.
+One of the consistent strengths of Harry Potter is how, in spite of having so many characters, they're all so distinct and memorable.
 It's a tradition that thankfully continues in Cursed Child.
 I can't think of anyone who didn't stand out in some way.
 Unfortunately, there are some other issues with the characters' portrayal, and it's much more of a mixed bag this time around.

 On one hand, it's neat to see what some of the characters from the first seven books are like, now that they're much older.
 Harry and Draco are nicely written.
 Unfortunately, some of the other characters' personalities felt very inconsistent with the original books.
 Ron in particular felt like a different person altogether.

 The new characters are also hit and miss.
 Despite being the main protagonist, Albus was probably the character I was the most neutral about.
 I didn't like or dislike him either way.
 He was just there.
-I also wish Rose had been handled differently, and been given a larger role (more on her below).
+I also wish Rose had been handled differently and been given a larger role (more on her below).

 Let's Talk Plot

 Despite the foreboding title, Cursed Child has a noticeably more light-hearted feel to it.
-It's often pointed out how the Harry Potter books and films got darker and darker as they progressed.
+It's often pointed out how the Harry Potter books and films gradually got darker as they progressed.
 Cursed Child actually goes in the opposite direction.
 It's not what I would have expected, but it’s kind of refreshing in a way.
 It brings the tone back to the more jovial feel of the earlier novels.

 The storyline, however, is a beast of a different breed.

 It starts off as a straightforward continuation of where the previous story ended.
 Albus Potter, Rose Granger-Weasley, and Scorpius Malfoy are riding the Hogwarts Express, on their way to begin a new era of their lives as Hogwarts students, the same position their parents were in nineteen years before.
-From there, I would've expected Albus, Rose, and Scorpius to become the new main characters, and to have a retelling of the first year story from their perspective.
+From there, I would've expected Albus, Rose, and Scorpius to become the new main characters, and to have a retelling of the first-year story from their perspective.

 Instead, we're thrown one heck of a curveball.
 Rose turns out to be a jerk and more or less becomes irrelevant to the plot, Albus' first three years at Hogwarts are completely glossed over, the Trolley Witch reveals herself to be 190-years-old and has exploding pumpkin pasties and spiked hands, and the story subsequently veers off into an almost sci-fi direction with time travel and alternate universes.